 Panama In-Country Director

-Nicaragua In-Country Director
+Costa Rica In-Country Director

 Sam was born and raised in Entebbe, Uganda and graduated from Makerere University Kampala with a Bachelor’s of Economics and a Masters of Economic Planning and Policy.
 For the past 8 years Sam has worked as Quality Assurance Leader and Project Administrator with Research Study for Kaposis’ Sarcoma Cancer with the University of California in San Francisco.